Chris Kiffin: Cleveland Browns

 On February 13, 2020, Kiffin was hired by the Cleveland Browns as their defensive line coach under head coach Kevin Stefanski.
 After the 2021 season, Kiffin left the Browns coaching staff to join the coaching staff at Ole Miss.
 However, on February 10, 2022, Kiffin left Ole Miss returning to the Browns as a defensive line coach.

 Houston Texans

 On February 14, 2023, Kiffin left the Cleveland Browns to become a linebackers coach with the Houston Texans.
 Kiffin was fired a year later and replaced by Billy Davis.

 Ole Miss

 On August 25, 2024, Kiffin joined the Ole Miss coaching staff as an analyst.
 In 2025, he became the defensive line coach and the recruiting coordinator of the defense.

+LSU

+On December 22, 2025, Kiffin was announced as the Co-Defensive coordinator and Linebackers coach for LSU.

 Personal life

-Chris Kiffin is the son of longtime National Football League defensive coordinator Monte Kiffin and his older brother is the University of Mississippi (Ole Miss) head coach Lane.
+Chris Kiffin is the son of longtime National Football League defensive coordinator Monte Kiffin and his older brother is the LSU Tigers football head coach Lane.
 Chris and his wife, Angela, have four children: daughters, Bella, Grace and Taylor, and a son, Christian.
 A native of Tampa, Florida, Chris played defensive tackle for Colorado State University.